-Since its founding in 2009, Iron Range Engineering has been on the leading edge of innovative education through project-based learning.
+Since their founding, Iron Range Engineering and Twin Cities Engineering have been on the leading edge of innovative education through project-based learning.

 2018 MIT Report on Emerging Innovative Engineering Programs